2018 SUMMER CAMP SESSIONS

 One Week Session (6 nights) $1,100 (Sessions 1 & 5)

 Two Week Session (12 nights) $2,150 (Sessions 2, 3 & 4)

 Camp Nejeda offers all the activities you would expect to find at any sleep-away camp, but the Camp Nejeda experience also provides formal and informal educational opportunities for campers to learn how to better manage their diabetes, make healthy food choices, and maintain a good attitude.

 The camp day has activity periods where the camper's can pick their own activity and some periods where things are done in cabin groups.
-The camp has a seven-acre lake, archery range, basketball, tetherball and volleyball courts, sports fields, low-ropes course, indoor gym, arts & crafts center, playground, swimming pool, quiet games area, and hiking and biking trails.
+The camp has a seven-acre lake, archery range, basketball and volleyball courts, gaga pit, sports fields, 650 foot zip line, low-ropes course, indoor gym, arts & crafts center, playground, swimming pool, quiet games area, and hiking and biking trails.
 The pool is used every day.
-Meals are served to each cabin's table.
+Meals are served family-style to each cabin's table.
 Evening activities include games, dances, campfires, pool parties, and more.

 Camp Nejeda is a summer camp for kids with diabetes, not a diabetes boot camp.
 Each camper attends programs on nutrition and diabetes management during their stay, but the most valuable educational opportunities come in the form of teachable moments which occur when the campers interact with our Health Center Staff and their Counselors during insulin administration and throughout the day.
 Our Camp Director, Jim Daschbach, has been with Camp Nejeda since 1990.